zunstraal/J-Co-Project/README.md

  * _documentation_ : contains documentation about the different modules of the _J-Co_ project;
  * _jars_ : contains executable java (_jars_) code to run the different modules of the _J-Co_ project;
  * _papers_ : contains papers published about the _J-Co_ project;
+ * _test-dataset_ : contains all the dataset used during experiments;